sidoh/esp8266_milight_hub/README.md

 1. `GET /`.
 Opens web UI.
 You'll need to upload it first.
 2. `GET /settings`.
 Gets current settings as JSON.
 3. `PUT /settings`.
 Patches settings (e.g., doesn't overwrite keys that aren't present).
 Accepts a JSON blob in the body.
-4. `GET /gateway_traffic`.
+4. `GET /gateway_traffic/:device_type`.
 Starts an HTTP long poll.
 Returns any Milight traffic it hears.
 Useful if you need to know what your Milight gateway/remote ID is.
+Since protocols for RGBW/CCT are different, specify one of `rgbw`, `cct`, or `rgb_cct` as `:device_type.
+Accepts a JSON blob.
 5. `PUT /gateways/:device_id/:device_type/:group_id`.
 Controls or sends commands to `:group_id` from `:device_id`.
-Since protocols for RGBW/CCT are different, specify one of `rgbw` or `cct` as `:device_type.
-Accepts a JSON blob.
 6. `PUT /gateways/:device_id/:device_type`.
 A few commands have support for being sent to all groups.
 You can send those here.
 7. `POST /firmware`.
 OTA firmware update.
 8. `POST /web`.
 Update web UI.